 - Delfiniti de Mexico: As one of the major highlights of experiencing Mexico, you can see and also swim with adorable, fun, and friendly dolphins.
 You can get up close and personal, get a hug or two and take photos.

 - Isla Ixtapa: Just off the shores of Zihuatanejo, Isla Ixtapa is a delightful island that feels like paradise.
 Surrounded by outstanding sea life, you can swim, snorkel or go on scuba diving excursions.
 There are also wonderful restaurants on land and amazing scenery.

-Activities in Zihuatanejo, Mexico in the winter
+Activities in Zihuatanejo, Mexico in the fall, winter, or spring

 If you're trying to come up with an itinerary for the things you will want to do in Zihuatanejo in winter, or willing to be spontaneous, here are some suggestions: